Spectre-ak/Triton/README.md

 # Triton

+#### The beta version is deployed at https://sqltry3.azurewebsites.net/uploads/loginsignup/login.php

 #### A social media network for space enthusiast.
 #### The web app is written in PHP and currently uses Azure SQL Database.